rstudio/tblcheck/README.md

 # tblcheck

-Functions that instead tibbles or dataframes for grading/testing with `gradethis`
+Functions that inspect tibbles or dataframes for grading/testing with `gradethis`